 HOW IS ECOTOURISM EVOLVING IN THE KINGDOM?

-As for the country in general, we are seeing an increase in local awareness and a few innovations.
+As for this country in general, there is an increase in local awareness plus a few innovations.
 A good example is the award-winning Feynan Eco Lodge located in the Dana Biosphere Reserve.
 This was built in 2005 in partnership with The Royal Society for the Conservation of Nature.
 The lodge generates all its own electricity through solar panels and gives employment to nearby residents.
 We hope to see more developments like this.

 A QUICK SUMMARY?

 Jordan will leave a mark on your soul.
 Our goal is to facilitate that transformative experience for you.
 It is a friendly, stable and safe country to visit.